 Potatoes are a favorite food at any time of the year, and with winter approaching, from holiday foods to cozy stews, most of us are eating more potatoes in these cold months.
 When you heap some roasted potatoes on your plate, you might be tempted to share a chunk with your canine companion.
 But is it ok for dogs to eat potatoes?
 What about potato peels and sweet potatoes?

 Can Dogs Eat Potatoes?

 Yes, but only when they’re cooked.
 It’s not a good idea for your dog to eat raw potatoes.
 They belong to the nightshade family, which means they contain a substance called solanine that causes problems for dogs.
 Dog owners with vegetable gardens should make sure their dogs stay away from potato plants, too.

-Serve potatoes cooked and plain, either baked, steamed, or mashed.
-Don’t add butter, garlic, or other flavors, as the plain potato is fine.
+Serve potatoes to dogs cooked and plain, either baked, steamed, or mashed.

 For More Information

 Learn more about feeding your dog a varied diet while learning the limitations of a dog’s sensitive digestive system.
 We offer a collection of articles on foods that are safe, dangerous or even toxic for dogs to eat, including vegetables, dairy, bread, and junk food.